-- (a) Naturalization.
-The District Court administers the Oath of Allegiance to applicants for naturalization. - (b) Attorneys. - (1) Roll of Attorneys.
-The bar of this Court consists of those lawyers admitted to practice before this Court who have taken the prescribed oath. - (2) Eligibility.
-Any member in good standing of the bar of the Supreme Court of Louisiana is eligible for admission to the bar of this Court. - (3) Procedure for Admission. - (A) Each applicant for admission to the bar of this Court shall file with the Clerk of Court a written petition signed by the applicant and endorsed by two members of the bar of this Court listing the applicant's office address, general and legal education, the courts that have admitted the applicant to practice, and stating that the applicant is qualified to practice before this Court, is of good moral character, and is not subject to any pending disbarment or professional discipline procedure in any other court.
-If the applicant has previously been subject to any disciplinary proceedings, full information about the proceedings, the charges, and the result must be given.
+- (b) Attorneys. - LR83.2.1(1) Roll of Attorneys.
+The bar of this Court consists of those lawyers admitted to practice before this Court who have taken the prescribed oath. - LR83.2.2(2) Eligibility.
+Any member in good standing of the bar of the Supreme Court of Louisiana is eligible for admission to the bar of these this Courts.

+LR83.2.3(3) Procedure for Admission.

+(A) Each applicant for admission to the bar of this Court shall file with the Clerk of Court a written petition signed by him or her and endorsed by two members of the bar of this Court listing the applicant's residence and office address, his or her general and legal education, the courts that have admitted him or her to practice, and stating that the applicant is qualified to practice before this Court, is of good moral character, and is not subject to any pending disbarment or professional discipline procedure in any other

-- (B) The petitioner may then be admitted in open court, or in chambers, by electronic means or by mail, and upon taking an oath to conduct oneself as an attorney or counselor of this Court uprightly and according to law and to support the Constitution of the United States.
-The petitioner shall then, under the direction of the Clerk of Court, pay the fee required by law and any other fee required by the Court.
-Unless a motion for admission is made within six months of the filing of the petition, the Clerk of Court may destroy the petition and a new petition will be necessary before the applicant can be admitted. - (4) Attorneys Representing the United States.
+- court.
+If the applicant has previously been subject to any disciplinary proceedings, full information about the proceedings, the charges, and the result will must be given. - (B) The petitioner may then be admitted in open court, or in chambers, by electronic means or by mail, and upon taking an oath to conduct himself or herself as an attorney or counselor of this Court uprightly and according to law and to support the Constitution of the United States.
+He or sShe shall then, under the direction of the Clerk of Court, pay the fee required by law and any other fee required by the Court.
+Unless such a motion for admission is made within six months of the filing of the petition, the Clerk of Court may destroy the petition and a new petition will be necessary before the applicant can be admitted. - Attorneys Representing the United States.
 Attorneys representing the United States or any of its departments, agencies, or employees are permitted to appear on behalf of the United States government and to represent its interests in any matter in which the United States government is interested, upon written request to the Clerk of Court and proper introduction to the Court by the United States Attorney for the District or one of the Assistant United States Attorneys.